 Read more: 5 Senior Portraits Tips

-Today I’m sharing my top 5 poses that I use at every Senior portrait session and I’ve added a bonus pose just for these readers.
+Below I’m sharing my top five senior picture poses that I use at every session and I’ve added a bonus pose.

-I often try to find steps or something for them to sit on.
-If that isn’t available, I look for texture like the grass or the door in these pics.
+Try to find steps or something for them to sit on.
+If that isn’t available, look for texture like the grass or the door in these pics.
 Once I snap a few and show them the back of the camera, they sit a little taller and smile a little bigger because the confidence grows.